mwardynski/crypto-project/docs.md

 secret.
 Outside a cave are two people Bob and Alice.
 Alice is a prover and Bob is a verifier.
 Alice enters a cave to prove Bob that she knows the secret.
 She chooses randomly path A or B. At the same time Bob is still outside a cave and he does not know what path has been chosen.
-After that Bob enters a cave and asks Alice to come outside appearing from path A or B. Alice has 50% chance to fool Bob, because Bob can ask Alice to come outside using the same path what has been chosen earlier by Alice.
-Therefore this task is repeated many times in order to reduce chances of alice cheatning.
+After that Bob enters a cave and asks Alice to come outside appearing from path A or B. Alice has 50% chance to fool Bob, because Bob can ask Alice to come outside through the same path Alice chosen earlier.
+Therefore this task is repeated many times in order to reduce chances of Alice cheating.

-- Example of a cave (maybe where's Waldo?)
 - Different introduction into ZK, not so trivial: https://youtu.be/3uSG-Xp5slM?si=fWT2JZlz6-zmSeSO

 ## First introduction of ZK proof